Do You Have to Let CPS in Your House? What You Need To Know

 We hope we provided an answer to your question, “do you have to let CPS in your house?”

-Randle Palmer & Bernays PLLC is a family law firm servicing the Tucson, AZ, community.
+Randle Palmer & Associates PLLC is a family law firm servicing the Tucson, AZ, community.
 With years of experience, our attorneys fight on behalf of their clients against CPS.

 Our three founding members are all from the Tucson area.
 We have a love and respect for the local community.
 Our team devotes time to defending our clients against abuse or neglect allegations.

-If you want to schedule a consultation with our family lawyers, call Randle Palmer & Bernays PLLC at 520-327-1409.
+If you want to schedule a consultation with our family lawyers, call Randle Palmer & Associates PLLC at 520-327-1409.
 We can help you learn more about child custody protection services.